 No two projects are the same and depend greatly on the extent of capital upgrades or scope of works and the specific facility or site in question.

 Some energy savings projects are undertaken internally by in-house sustainability managers or facility managers.
 However, this often results in a long drawn out process and typically comprise smaller ad hoc projects, more often than not due to a lack of resources such as qualified personnel, expertise and focused time.

-Most energy saving projects are outsourced to a specialist energy efficiency and energy services company (energy efficiency ESCO ) that are experts at designing and implementing energy saving solutions.
+Larger energy saving projects are typically outsourced to a specialist energy efficiency and energy services company (energy efficiency ESCO ) that are experts at designing and implementing energy saving solutions.

-To ensure results are maximised and financial risk brought to a minimum, you should consider outsourcing to an energy efficiency ESCO that has the developed resources and expertise to deliver an energy savings project on time and on budget.
+To ensure results are maximised and financial risks brought to a minimum, you should consider outsourcing to a performance-based ESCO that has the developed resources and expertise to deliver a guaranteed energy savings solution – on time and on budget.

 However, no two energy efficiency ESCOs are the same.

-Several well known ESCOs are not product independent, meaning they either own, manufacturer or exclusively on-sell products to their customers.
-This may bring up issues of biased energy advice and recommendations given they have vested interests in pushing their particular product line without giving much thought to the best ECM solution.
-What’s more, is that non-independent ESCOs use ineferior quality ECM devices or equipment that are not fit for purpose or fail to meet ISO standards or the Australian standards equivalent.
+Several well known ESCOs and energy savings firmsare not product independent, meaning they either own, manufacturer or exclusively on-sell products and equipment to their customers.
+This fact leads to heavily biased energy advice and recommendations given they have vested interests in pushing their particular product line without giving much thought to the best ECM solution.
+What’s more, is that non-independent ESCOs often use ineferior quality ECM devices or equipment that are neither fit for purpose nor fail to meet ISO standards and the Australian standards equivalent.
 This is particularly prevalent in LED lighting projects where there are specific LUX levels required for various environments.